-Australian rockers the DMA’s blitzed their way into Glasgow for the weekend, with 2 storming sell out shows at the iconic venue, in front of an audience who couldn’t wait to hear their heroes live.
+Australian rockers the DMA’s blitzed their way into Glasgow for the weekend, with 2 stormings sell-out shows at the iconic venue, in front of an audience who couldn’t wait to hear their heroes live.

-Tonights gig was exceptional, the band were on top form, the music was great, the atmosphere was electric, the crowd really pumped up for it.
+Tonight’s gig was exceptional, the band was on top form, the music was great, the atmosphere was electric, the crowd really pumped up for it.
 Influenced by bands and music from a bygone era, its often said things go in cycles, and whats goes around, comes around.
-If that’s the case, the future of music was born in the 1990’s.
+If that’s the case, the future of music was born in the 1990s.
 The DMA’s are a band definitely worth seeing.